 J. McDonnell (2013).
 Education and the Economy.
 W. Curtis, S. Ward, J. Sharp, L. Hankin.
 In: Education Studies: An issue-based approach.
 3rd edition.

 Developing research into values education across formal and non-formal educational settings.
-Internally funded by Manchester Metropolitan University.
-Research Accelerator grant of £2412.40.
-Project Lead.
+Manchester Metropolitan University, Research Accelerator grant. £2412.40.
+PI.
 (March 2018 - March 2019)

 Rethinking political literacy for theory and practice in education: Towards an aesthetic and expansive understanding.
-InternallyFunded by Liverpool John Moores University.
-Research grant of £10,000.
-Project Lead.
+Liverpool John Moores University. £10,000.
+PI.
 (May 2015 - July 2015)

 Employability in Education Studies: A student-lecturer collaborative enquiry.
-Funded by the Higher Education Academy.
-Collaborative Teaching Development Grant of £60,000.
-Collaborating Investigator.
+The Higher Education Academy, Collaborative Teaching Development Grant. £60,000.
+CI.
 (July 2012 - Jan 2014)

 Enquire into Learning in Galleries – phase 2 (South West Cluster).
-Funded by Engage, The National Association for Gallery Education.
-Research Assistant.
+Engage, The National Association for Gallery Education.
+RA.
 (December 2006 - July 2007)